 10,000 steps a day is the standard recommended goal, although this has little scientific basis.
 What's actually more important is how many minutes you are active in a day (experts recommend at least 150 minutes a week), and all the Fitbits measure this fitness metric, as well as steps.
 It's especially important if your exercise is on a bike, where steps don't really count.

-Fitbits with the 24-hour heart-rate monitor (Inspire HR, Inspire 2, Charge 4, Versa Lite, Versa 2, Versa 3, Sense, and Ionic) feature Heart Rate Zones, Cardio Fitness Level, and Guided Breathing Sessions.
+Fitbits with the 24-hour heart-rate monitor (Inspire HR, Inspire 2, Charge 4, Ionic, Versa Lite, Versa 2, Versa 3 and Sense) feature Heart Rate Zones, Cardio Fitness Level, and Guided Breathing Sessions.

 They also show advanced Sleep Stages data, including duration of Light, Deep and REM sleep, plus give a Sleep Score.
-Those without the HR (Ace 2 and Inspire) offer more basic sleep tracking.
+Those without the HR (Ace 2, Inspire 1) offer more basic sleep tracking.

 Other big news recently is that Google is buying Fitbit (for a cool $2.1 billion).
-We don't expect this to have much effect until late 2020, and it certainly shouldn't put you off buying a Fitbit now, as the buyout should fund further improvements in future models - but not for at least a year.
+We don't expect this to have much effect until later this year, and it certainly shouldn't put you off buying a Fitbit now, as the buyout should fund further improvements in future models - but not for at least a year.

 Fitbit features compared